RIM hit with consumer lawsuits over BlackBerry outage

 U.S. plaintiffs are seeking damages including cash compensation for service fees along with attorneys' fees and legal expenses.

-The U.S. complaint estimates that Research in Motion earns at least $3.4 million per day in service revenue, collected from customers through carrier networks including Sprint and Verizon (VZ.N).
+The U.S. complaint estimates that Research in Motion earns at least $3.4 million (2.1 million pound) per day in service revenue, collected from customers through carrier networks including Sprint and Verizon.
 "Plaintiff and the Class ultimately paid these fees," it said.

 The size of the potential class of U.S. consumers would include 2.4 million California residents alone, the lawsuit said.